alFrame/ComfyUI-AF-Find-Nodes/README.md

 ComfyUI is reporting node IDs when it encounters an error, but there is no built in tool to find those node IDs quickly.

-That's now solved with thisnode.
+That's now solved with this custom node/tool.

 Here's a quick video showing the functionallity.

 [VIDEO]